 This older clear map from the City of Brampton can be zoomed and appears to be very “user-friendly”.
 It includes roads, trails, bike shelters, parks and major city buildings.

 Region of Peel Walk and Roll manages the Peel Trails Map.
 It can help you find trails and bike routes, has interactive features and allows searching by address, postal code or landmark.
+It was designed for planning routes to school and gives a walking and cycling radius around schools.
+There have been many new bike lanes since this map was produced.

 Members have uploaded millions of rides from their GPS units making this app appear to be a valuable tool for riders not familiar with a bicycle route.